 For generations Scots have been eating their porridge oats to give them the best start to the day, and eating oatcakes to keep them going through the day.

 Today, many healthcare bodies, as well as dieticians and nutritionists, recommend eating oats and oat-based food as a good source of energy to help fill you up and keep you going through the day.

-Patrick Holford, leading nutritionist, author and founder of the Institute for Optimum Nutrition
+leading nutritionist, author and founder of the Institiute for Optimum Nutrition

 Did you know that 95% of adults don’t eat enough wholegrains?
 (BDA website, Nov 2014).
 If you’re one of them then you could be lacking fibre in your diet too.
 As well as helping you feel full, soluble and insoluble fibre also helps maintain a healthy digestion and help to keep you regular.

 “Fibre can help to keep our bowels healthy and can help us to feel full, which means we are less likely to eat too much.”

 The good news is Nairn’s oatcakes, oat crackers, porridges and oat muesli are all high in fibre and our oat biscuits and Snackers are all a source of fibre.
 So snacking on them can help increase your fibre intake.

 Our oatcakes, oat biscuits and snackers are a source of the nutrients manganese and phosphorus.
 These nutrients contribute to normal energy-yielding metabolism.
 Or, in other words, our products contain nutrients, which help to efficiently transform the carbohydrates in the food into usable energy*.
 This is all part of helping you get the energy you need from the wholegrian oats used in all of our products.